inga-lovinde/TrustPilotChallenge/README.md

 This solution is partially optimized for multi-threading.

+It is also somewhat optimized for likely intended phrases, as anagrams consisting of longer words are generated first.

 Single-threaded performance on Sandy Bridge @2.8GHz is as follows:

 * If only phrases of at most 3 words are allowed, then it takes 2.5 seconds to find and check all anagrams; all relevant hashes are solved in first 0.4 seconds;